Assessing your qualifications

 Outcome of assessments

-If your qualification can be assessed, you will receive written confirmation.
-If your qualification is not eligible to be assessed, you will be referred to the Australian Government's Qualifications Recognition Policy Unit, or a relevant professional organisation for individual assessment.
+If your qualification can be assessed, you will receive written formal advice (Assessment Advice).
+If your qualification is not able to be assessed, you will be advised of further options that you may wish to consider to have your qualifications recognised.

 For overseas qualifications advice, a free telephone interpreter is available via the Translating and Interpreting Services on 131 450.